 3. Shinto shrine entrance as Shinto symbol: Shinto Shrine History

-Shinto symbol refers to the torii gate, which functions as a gate separating the sacred area from the general public.
+The torii gate is a Shinto symbol that separates the sacred area from the general public.

-The most commonly known torii is the vermilion-colored one, but they come in various colors, materials, and architectural styles.
+The most commonly known torii is the vermilion-colored one, which comes in various colors, materials, and architectural styles.

 Japanese Shrine Gate, Torii: Boundary between the Secular and the Sacred